Updated as of 4/11/2023 at 10:00 a.m. ET

 “Our objective is not just to do something as quickly as possible.
 Once we analyze all the facts, we will charge any person or persons that we believe we can prove beyond a reasonable doubt committed a crime,” said Gwynn.

 Since the crime, Richneck Elementary has installed two metal detection systems and two security officers have been assigned to the school, per a spokesperson for the Newport News school district.
 The school board announced every school in the district will eventually have the same security measures.
-However, parents are still left wondering who is going to be held accountable if not the young boy.
+However, parents are still left wondering who will be held accountable if not the young boy.

 Per The Root’s previous report, Virginia considers anyone under the age of 18 years of age to be a child.
-In addition, the age minimum to be tried as an adult is 14 years old.
-It may seem unlikely for the boy to be charged (also considering he has an acute mental disability) though, the boy’s parents could be held accountable.
-They said previously in a statement their son is usually accompanied by one of them to class but the day of the shooting they did not go with him.
+Additionally, the minimum age to be tried as an adult is 14.
+It may seem unlikely for the boy to be charged (also considering he has an acute mental disability) though the boy’s parents could be held accountable.
+In a pervious statement, they said their son is usually accompanied by one of them to class, but they did not go with him on the day of the shooting.

 They could face a misdemeanor crime for leaving a loaded gun where it is accessible to a child under 14, which could be one year in prison and a $2,500 fine.